underwhelmingToaster/obs_cn1/ICMP.md

-A [[Network Layer]] Protocol used to communicate error messages or operational information about network conditions.
+The Internet Control Message Protocol is a [[Network Layer]] Protocol used to communicate error messages or operational information about network conditions.
 ICMP is to be used with [[IPv4]]

 ## Composition